zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Cross-compiling-Ethereum.rst

 Cross compilation environment
 -----------------------------

-Although the ``go-ethereum`` project is written in Go, it does include a bit of C code shared between all implementations to ensure that all perform equally well, including a dependency to the GNU Multiple Precision Arithmetic Library.
+Although the ``go-expanse`` project is written in Go, it does include a bit of C code shared between all implementations to ensure that all perform equally well, including a dependency to the GNU Multiple Precision Arithmetic Library.
 Because of these, Go cannot by itself